-This definition entails the inclusion of proprietary information.
-As such, the memorandum is considered a confidential document by the insurance regulators, state laws permitting, and is not intended for public inspection.
+The memorandum as defined includes proprietary information.
 The memorandum is not actually filed with the state insurance department, but must be available upon request or during a statutory financial examination.
 The memorandum must be available by May 1 following the submission of the opinion or within two weeks after a request from a state insurance commissioner.
-Internal and external auditors may also request to review the memorandum as part of their audits.
-The memorandum must also be made available to the Board of Directors.
+Internal and external auditors also may request to review the memorandum as part of their audits.
+The memorandum also must be made available to the board of directors.

-Given that the memorandum is to document and convey the appointed actuary's opinion, it is to contain both narrative and technical components.
-The narrative components should clearly explain to the Board of Directors, company management, regulators, auditors, or other authority the actuary's findings, recommendations and conclusions, while the technical components should document and disclose the analyses from the basic data to the conclusions.
-The intended audience of the narrative component is generally non-actuaries, while the intended audience of the technical component is other health actuaries.
-The memorandum must also conform to the documentation and disclosure requirements of applicable Actuarial Standards of Practice.
+Given that the memorandum is intended to document and convey the appointed actuary's opinion, it needs to contain both narrative and technical components.
+The narrative components clearly should explain to the board of directors, company management, regulators, auditors, or other authority, the actuary's findings, recommendations, and conclusions, while the technical components should document and disclose the analyses from the basic data to the conclusions.
+The intended audience of the narrative component generally is non-actuaries, while the intended audience of the technical component is other health actuaries, or persons generally with more technical and/or financial backgrounds.
+The memorandum also must conform to the documentation and disclosure requirements of the Actuarial Standards of Practice.

-In order to achieve the objectives of the memorandum, the actuary needs to include enough detail to demonstrate sufficient steps in the analyses such that another health actuary could understand how the conclusions were reached, but not necessarily all the detailed work papers.
+To achieve the objectives of the memorandum, the actuary needs to include enough detail to demonstrate sufficient steps in the analyses such that another health actuary could understand how the conclusions were reached, but not necessarily all the detailed work papers.
 Items to consider for inclusion within the memorandum are data reconciliations, claim lags/triangles, trend analyses, development of assumptions, and any other actuarial studies performed.

-According to the instructions, the memorandum must also include:
+According to the instructions, the memorandum also must include:

-- An exhibit that ties to the Annual Statement and compares the actuary's conclusions to the carried amounts: - Documentation of the required reconciliation from the data used for analysis to the Underwriting and Investment Exhibit Part 2B of the health annual statement (the reconciliation should include comparison of the data and the exhibit with explanations of the causes driving any difference); - Any other follow-up studies documenting the prior years' claim liability and claim reserve run-off as considered necessary by the actuary; and - Documentation of the assumptions used for contract reserves and any material changes to the assumptions from those used in the previous valuation.
-Such documentation should address any studies which support the adequacy of any margin in the reserves.
+- An exhibit that ties to the annual statement and compares the actuary's conclusions to the carried amounts; - Documentation of how the reconciliation from the data used for analysis to the Underwriting and Investment Exhibit Part 2B of the health annual statement (the reconciliation should include comparison of the data and the exhibit with explanations of the causes driving any difference); - Any other follow-up studies documenting the prior years' claim liability and claim reserve run-off as considered necessary by the actuary; and

+Documentation of the assumptions used for contract reserves and any material changes to the assumptions from those used in the previous valuation.
+Such documentation should address any studies that support the adequacy of any margin in the reserves.